robocorp/robotframework-lsp/README.md

 New version release
 --------------------

+To release a new version:

+- Update version (python -m dev set-version 0.0.4)
+- Update this README to add notes on features/fixes
-To release a new version, create a tag in the format below and push it:

-git tag robotframework-lsp-0.0.0
+- Create a tag in the format below and push it: git tag robotframework-lsp-0.0.0

 License: MIT
 -----------------